mrlynn/atlas-vector-search-example/README.md

 ## Running Examples

-* Generating Embeddings: Run python script.py generate --model distilbert.
+* Generating Embeddings: Run `python script.py generate --model distilbert`.
 This will regenerate the database entries with new embeddings and suggest a JSON configuration for an index.
-* Querying: Run python script.py query --model distilbert.
+* Querying: Run `python script.py query --model distilbert`.
 Enter a search term when prompted to see the top results.
+This will perform a semantic search against the inventory database and return the top 3 suggestions along with a search score.
+Note that different models will have different results.

 ## Supported Models
 Currently, the script supports the following models:

-* minilm: 'all-MiniLM-L6-v2' (384 dimensions)
+* **minilm**: 'all-MiniLM-L6-v2' (384 dimensions)
-* distilbert: 'distilbert-base-nli-stsb-mean-tokens' (768 dimensions)
+* **distilbert**: 'distilbert-base-nli-stsb-mean-tokens' (768 dimensions)
-* roberta: 'stsb-roberta-large' (1024 dimensions)
+* **roberta**: 'stsb-roberta-large' (1024 dimensions)
+* **msmarco**: 'msmarco-distilbert-base-v2' (768 dimensions)

 You can select the model using the --model flag followed by the model identifier when running the script.

 ## Contributions
 Contributions to this project are welcome!
 Please consider forking this repository and submitting a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.